idcargill/reading-notes/Code301/Read02_State_Props.md

 2. What is the very first thing to happen in the lifecycle of React?
 &nbsp;&nbsp;&nbsp;&nbsp;A: a constructor function is called.
 3. Put the following things in the order that they happen: componentDidMount, render, constructor, componentWillUnmount, React Updates
-&nbsp;&nbsp;&nbsp;&nbsp;Answer:
-    - constructor
+    1. constructor
-    - render
+    2. render
-    - componentDidMount
+    3. componentDidMount
-    - React Updates
+    4. React Updates
-    - componentWillUnmount
+    5. componentWillUnmount

 4. What does componentDidMount do?
 &nbsp;&nbsp;&nbsp;&nbsp;A: componentDidMount() is invoked immmediatly after a component has been mounted/created.

 ## Questions: React State VS Props

 [state vs props](https://www.youtube.com/watch?v=IYvD9oBCuJI)

 1. What types of things can you pass in the props?
-&nbsp;&nbsp;&nbsp;&nbsp;A: Any value that you could pass to a function that is handled outside of a component.
+&nbsp;&nbsp;&nbsp;&nbsp;A: Any value that you could pass to a function that must be handled outside of a component.
 2. What is the big difference between props and state?
 &nbsp;&nbsp;&nbsp;&nbsp;A: Props are handled outside of a component and passed down.
 State is private and managed within a component.
 3. When do we re-render our application?